seregazhuk/seregazhuk.github.io_old/_posts/2018-02-15-reactphp-filesystem.md

 Method `readlink($path)` returns a promise which fulfills with a path the link is pointing at.

 ## Conclusion
 This tutorial has introduced ReactPHP [Filesystem Component](https://github.com/reactphp/filesystem) which allows you to work asynchronously with a filesystem in ReactPHP ecosystem.
 This component contains classes and interfaces to work with files, directories, and symbolic links.
-Filesystem I\O is blocking, so when you deal with files in your asynchronous ReactPHP application you **MUST** use [reactphp/filesystem](https://github.com/reactphp/filesystem){:target="_blank"}.
+Filesystem I\O is blocking, so when you deal with files in your asynchronous ReactPHP application you **SHOULD** use [reactphp/filesystem](https://github.com/reactphp/filesystem){:target="_blank"}.

 <hr>